 Chanel ULTRA LE TEINT VELVET BLURRING SMOOTH-EFFECT FOUNDATION SPF 15.

 At this age, I feel like I need “spackle and plaster” to cover up all the problems.
-Most of the time I favor Bye Bye Cosmetics CC Cream SPF 50 I mix it with some my inexpensive olay regenerist serum.
-It is a tad heavy on it’s own for me.
-FYI Olay has reformulated the serum and I don’t care for it, so I am on the lookout for a new one.
+Most of the time I favor Bye Bye Cosmetics CC Cream SPF 50 I mix it with the inexpensive glowtion recommended by @makemineaspritzer and @northerncaliforniastyle.
+It is a game changer.
+Adds just the right amount of glow without “sparkle”.
+I add a little extra at the top of my cheekbones.
+I love the stuff.

 #3 Bronzer